-Data loss ultimately means, respectively, lost business or broken memories.
-It won’t be enough to back up data if you don’t have protection from online disk failure.
+Data is at the core of almost every business decision made.
+This means that if your business suffers data loss it can experience lost business.
+Although this can be prevented, it won’t be enough to back up data if you don’t have protection from online disk failure.
 The most cost-effective and simplest way to maintain access and data protection is to add RAID to your storage configuration.
 RAID stands for Redundant Array of Independent Disks.
 RAID is a method of combining several hard drives into one unit.
 The benefits include faster performance and data protection, depending on how you implement RAID.

 Use our free RAID Calculator

 A RAID solution is definitely the way to go, whether it is hardware failover or improved input / output performance.
 This RAID calculator tool uses three key metrics to calculate important specifications for a RAID array.
 After entering the RAID mode, single disk size, and quantity of disks, the RAID calculator will give you the raw storage size as well as the usable storage size.
 Before you chose your RAID configuration, you should use our free raid calculator tool so you know just how much space will be available to you.